gvnwltrs/daily-functional-programming-practice/README.md

 Just currying today with a .jpg file format add to file name.

 ### Day 19: Friday, September 27, 2024 - Immutability & Data Transformation
+Adding an item to a copy of a list from a function that generates a list then using another function to modify that list for a new list.

 ### Day 20: Saturday, September 28, 2024 - Side Effects & IO Handling